(1) Why use iDecisionGames?

 Academic: Executives and Part-time programs: $40/semester (typically charged to the institution) per participant.

-These charges do not include licensing fees due to the DRRC/Harvard PON for the exercises used.
-These are typically $4/student/case and iDecisionGames can process those for you so that you don’t have to make 2 separate payments.
+These charges do not include licensing fees due to the DRRC/Harvard PON/NTR or any external library for the exercises used.
+These are typically $4/student/case for academic use but might be higher for corporate use or for specific exercises. iDecisionGames can process these licensing fees for you so that you don’t have to make 2 separate payments.
 Harvard Business School Publishing cases can be used on our platform but you need to purchase licenses for them separately.

 (5) What content does iDecisionGames support?